raspibo/ibt/README.md

 * ajax auto-completion of group and user names
 * periodic/push refresh
 * user login and permissions (at least on deleting items)
+* admin credentials and management page (to add/remove extra dates, for example)
 * user's preferences (at least to remember the name)

 TODO (technical stuff)